 A galley kitchen, or walk-through kitchen, is an efficient layout for smaller spaces and is common in condos or apartments.
 This layout is structured like a corridor, with two parallel walls and surfaces.
 A standard galley kitchen has an entrance on either side, but there may be only one entrance if space is limited.
 Although a galley is not cut out to be an eat-in kitchen or entertaining space, there’s a lot to love about this layout.
 Having everything close at hand makes for efficient prep and easy clean-up, and full-height cabinets offer plenty of storage.
 And you may prefer to keep dishes out of sight while gathering in the dining or living room.

 Since a galley kitchen is all about function, it’s also a common layout for butler’s pantries or prep kitchens.
 To keep your galley kitchen renovation beautiful and bright, incorporate windows and white space to help open up the space.
-You can also modify this layout by doing a partial galley with one open wall, such as this modern galley kitchen that opens up above the range and features Parys™ countertops.
+You can also modify this layout by doing a partial galley with one open wall, such as this galley kitchen renovation with peninsula and this modern galley kitchen that opens up above the range and features Parys™ countertops.

 Galley kitchen layout